DeveloperC286/image-steganography/README.md

 python2 image-steganography.py --decode --input output.image.png  --output output.data --key 1234567890123456
 ```

-Decodes the data encoded into 'output.image.png' and saves the decoded data file as 'output.data.enc'.
-The data file 'output.data.enc' is then decrypted using the provided key and saved as 'output.data'.
+Decodes the data encoded into `output.image.png` and saves the decoded data file as `output.data.enc`.
+The data file `output.data.enc` is then decrypted using the provided key and saved as `output.data`.